adanmoran/ROSRadar/README.md

 radar waves interfering with each other.
 * Object tracking by using relative velocities and prediction techniques
 * Take IP address / port / anything else required as a command-line input (either through rosparam or otherwise, see TODO notes in publish_udp.py and ars430.py).
 This will enable connection to multiple UDP ports and to multiple ARS430 radars.
+* Create a roslaunch file, which will start the single rosudp node on port 31122 and as many ARS430 nodes as you want.
+We tried this already and had errors with rosudp when switching between computers, so please ensure this works on multiple hosts and with a real ARS430.

 Acknowledgements
 ================